abhishek-jha-ce/eng130-interview-prep/README.md

 # Interview Preparation

 ## What is DevOps?
 - **Dev Ops** is a set of practice that combines software development and IT operation.
-Its main aim is to shorten the time taken to develop a software or a piece of functionality for that software and provide continuous delivery of high quality software.
-With the implementation of devops different teams can work together improving the speed of delivery of products.
+Its main aim is to shorten the time taken to develop a software or a piece of functionality and provide continuous delivery of high quality software.
+With the implementation of devops different teams can work together improving the speed of delivery and quality of products.

 ## What are the benefits of DevOps?
 - Faster & better product delivery